American Physical Society: Physics Teacher Education Coalition

 The Physics Teacher Education Coalition (PhysTEC) is a joint project of the American Physical Society and the American Association of Physics Teachers, which helps universities transform their physics teacher education programs into national models.
-PhysTEC Supported Sites develop their physics teacher preparation programs by implementing a set of Key Components that project leaders have identified as critical to success in physics teacher preparation.
-The broader Coalition is a national network of institutions committed to developing and promoting excellence in physics and physical science teacher preparation.
+PhysTEC-supported sites develop their physics teacher preparation programs by implementing a set of key components that project leaders have identified as critical to success in physics teacher preparation.
+The broader coalition is a national network of institutions committed to developing and promoting excellence in physics and physical science teacher preparation.

-APS Bridge Program
+Bridge program

 The APS Bridge Program aims to increase the number of underrepresented minority students that earn doctoral degrees in physics.
 The program names doctoral and master's degree-granting institutions as Bridge Sites and awards them National Science Foundation funding to prepare post-baccalaureate students for doctoral studies through additional coursework, mentoring, research, application coaching, and GRE preparation.

-The APS Scholarship for Minority Undergraduate Physics Majors
+Scholarship for Minority Undergraduate Physics Majors

 Formerly called the APS Corporate Sponsored Scholarship Program for Minority Undergraduate Students Who Major in Physics, this scholarship was established in 1980 with the goal of increasing the number of underrepresented minorities receiving bachelor's degrees in physics.
 The program provides funding and mentoring to talented students.

 Conferences for Undergraduate Women in Physics

-APS Conferences for Undergraduate Women in Physics (APS CUWiP) are three-day regional conferences for undergraduate physics majors.
+APS Conferences for Undergraduate Women in Physics are three-day regional conferences for undergraduate physics majors.
 The conferences aim to help undergraduate women continue in physics by providing them with the opportunity to experience a professional conference, information about graduate school and professions in physics, and access to other women in physics of all ages with whom they can share experiences, advice, and ideas.

-Career Center
+Career center

 The APS Careers in Physics website is a gateway for physicists, students, and physics enthusiasts to obtain information about physics jobs and careers.
 APS Careers in Physics has an award-winning job board, offers professional development advice through its website and blog, and provides links to workshops, grants, and career resources.

-New Faculty Workshop
+New faculty workshop

 APS co-sponsors a set of workshops for new physics and astronomy faculty with the American Association of Physics Teachers and the American Astronomical Society.
 These workshops reach nearly half of all new physics and astronomy faculty, and introduce them to current pedagogical practices, results of physics education research, and time management skills to help them begin and improve their academic careers.